Aquaculture Thematic Methods

 Controlled water exchange enables nutrient mass balance calculations at the site level. ↩︎

-Intensity classification affects environmental loading rates and resource requirements per unit production (SEEA AFF para.
-3.156). ↩︎
+Intensity classification affects environmental loading rates and resource requirements per unit production. ↩︎

 Multiple output recording follows standard SNA treatment of joint production. ↩︎

 Carrying capacity concepts parallel those used for livestock (SEEA AFF para.
-3.90) and tourism (SF-MST). ↩︎
+3.90) and tourism (SF-MST).
+Four-dimension framework following McKindsey et al. (2006). ↩︎

 Production cycle accounting follows SEEA AFF physical flow account structure (para.
 3.158). ↩︎